 Are you an adrenaline junkie for love?
 Why you can’t solve your problems with a plane ticket and date.

 You think you want to date more.

 You think you should be having sex more.

 Do you think that having someone to message on the regular will help you?

 And hell if you don’t have that then you might as well get a plane ticket, a new handbag, anything to signal you are living, you are connected, you are here.

 Writing this in January I am besieged by an Instagram feed full of exotic destinations.
 Christmas was all about the luxury goods.
-And with February around the corner we will have the Valentine’s Day date pictures reaching peak saturation levels.
+And with February around the corner, we will have Valentine’s Day date pictures reaching peak saturation levels.

 I am not saying that any of these things are inherently ‘bad’ but they sure do create a lot of cultural noise about what happiness is all about.
 I want to provide you with a counter commentary.

 Considering that as a dating expert I help people to lead more fulfilling lives (and yes get more dates), it may seem surprising that I just don’t love these #lifegoals.
 Call me a cynic but in all the chroma filtered beach pictures, and humblebrags about what people have (human or material), I just see escapism.